django-userena-ce/django-userena-ce/UPDATES.md

 This version includes 1 new view (`userena_activation_pending`) and two new templates (`"userena/activate_pending.html"` and `"userena/activate_form.html"`)

+Please note that the translation files have not been updated for this release - contributions welcome!

 - Use POST requests for activation (#114)
 - Added activation pending (#108)
 - Added arabic translation (#105)